Warnings for Ferriprox

 - If a dose of this medicine has been missed, take it as soon as possible.
 However, if it is almost time for the next dose, skip the missed dose and go back to the regular dosing schedule.
 Do not catch-up or double doses.

-- Inform patients of the risks of developing agranulocytosis and instruct them to immediately interrupt therapy and report to their physician if they experience any symptoms of infection such as fever, sore throat or flu-like symptoms.
+- Inform patients of the risks of developing agranulocytosis and the need for regular blood testing before and during their treatment to monitor for decreases in their ANC.
+Instruct them to immediately interrupt therapy and report to their physician if they experience any symptoms of infection such as fever, sore throat or flu-like symptoms [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS] in order to check their ANC within 24 hours.
+Advise them if they are unable to reach their physician, seek care from another provider so as not to delay medical care.

 - Advise patients to contact their physician in the event of overdose.

-- Inform patients that their urine might show a reddish/brown discoloration due to the excretion of iron.
+- Inform patients that their urine might show a reddish/brown discoloration due to the excretion of the iron-deferiprone complex.
 This is a very common sign of the desired effect, and it is not harmful.

 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
 Advise females to inform their healthcare provider of a known or suspected pregnancy [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
 Advise female patients of reproductive potential to use effective contraception during treatment with FERRIPROX and for at least six months after the last dose [see Use In Specific Populations].
 Advise males with female partners of reproductive potential to use effective contraception during treatment with FERRIPROX and for at least three months after the last dose [see Use In Specific Populations and Nonclinical Toxicology].